UniOfLeicester/git-novice/_episodes/10-branching.md

 ~~~
 $ git log --oneline --branches --graph --decorate
 ~~~
-{: .bash}
+{: .language-bash}
 ~~~
 * ef25bc8 (HEAD -> new_branch, origin/new_branch) Added notes ruling out Jupiter as a destination.
-* 83f3f03 (origin/master, master) Discuss concerns about Mars' climate for Mummy
+* 83f3f03 (origin/main, main) Discuss concerns about Mars' climate for Mummy
 * 2e764a3 Add concerns about effects of Mars' moons on Wolfman
 * 0f787d0 Start notes on Mars as a base.
 ~~~
 {: .output}
 git is now keeping track of a branch called `origin/new_branch`.

 Now switch to the main page of your repo on GitHub.
 You'll see a yellow banner showing that GitHub has noticed you've added a branch.
 Click on the "Compare & pull request" button.

 ![Compare and Pull Request](../fig/github-add-pull-request.png)

 This page now shows you the changes in this branch.
 You can have multiple commits, and multiple edits to multiple files.
-Note that allong the top you can see (and edit) which branches are to be merged into which others (in our case, `new_branch` is to be merged into `master`).
+Note that allong the top you can see (and edit) which branches are to be merged into which others (in our case, `new_branch` is to be merged into `main`).

 When you're happy with the changes, click "Create pull request".